 - Payment of the I-901 SEVIS fee.
 The United States Department of Homeland Security (DHS) uses SEVIS fee payments to fund and maintain the Student Exchange Visitor Information System (SEVIS), the immigration database used to process documents for international students and exchange visitors during their stay in the United States.

 - Apply for the non-immigrant visa at a U.S. Embassy or Consulate.
 All visa applicants must submit a completed DS-160 Online Non-immigrant Visa Application.
 You will need your passport and SEVIS ID number to complete this form.

 - Pay the visa application fee.

 - Prepare for and attend the visa interview.

-For more information about the process and rules for studying in the United States as an international student, visit Homeland Security's Study in the States webpage.
+For more information about the process and rules for studying in the United States as an international student, visit the Homeland Security website.

 Register for Housing